mglover/wpnngw/README.md

 addgroup.py sets up the group directory, queue directory, and history.json file for a new gatewayed group.

-update_news.py finds new wordpress posts and comments and posts them to newsgroups, and sends any newsgroup articles queued for moderation and sends them to wordpress.
+wp2nn.py finds finds new wordpress posts and comments, and posts them to newsgroups

+nn2wp sends any newsgroup articles queued for moderation and sends them to wordpress.

 gwmail.py intercepts articles posted to newsgroups and queues them to be posted to wordpress